 What are Complete Streets, and why should you care?

 Complete Streets accommodate all users, not just cars.
-Complete streets are safe and convenient for people of all ages and abilities, and can include such features as sidewalks, crosswalks and bike lanes.
+Complete streets are safe and convenient for people of all ages and abilities, and can include such features as wider shoulders for rural highways, sidewalks, crosswalks and bike lanes.

 Across the country, over 730 agencies at the local, regional, and state levels have adopted Complete Streets policies.
 Five of the six New England states have endorsed statewide Complete Streets policies.
 Why is this such a hot topic lately?
 Because communities and states have discovered that Complete Streets tools allow them to achieve long term goals such as improved public health and increased economic activity for those who work or live nearby.